CyrusYip/cyrusyip-blog/README.md

 - When Hugo version is upgraded, [package.json](package.json), [vercel.json](vercel.json), [netlify.toml](netlify.toml) and [.Rprofile](.Rprofile) should be modified accordingly.
 - When [config.toml](config.toml) is modified, run `./apply-no-comments-patch`.

-## Changes

-1. Posts after 2024-05-11 use a detailed date that contains time and timezone, such as `2024-05-12T00:22:18+08:00`.
-Posts before 2024-05-11 use a undetailed date, such as `'2023-12-20'`.
-If I change the undetailed dates into the detailed ones, lastmod will be changed, which is unwanted.
-Thus I keep them unchanged for now.